Legislation and Administration

 - the Fire Code, a regulation made under the act that governs fire safety standards for equipment, systems, buildings, structures, land and premises in Ontario

 Developing and maintaining the Fire Code is a complex and technical undertaking.
-We aim to publish new editions of the code approximately every 5 years, with opportunities for interim amendments along the way.
+We aim to publish new editions of the code approximately every five years, with opportunities for interim amendments along the way.
 This work involves:

 - updating standards to reflect new technologies

 - achieving, to the degree possible, harmonization with the National Fire Code of Canada

 - managing a system that enables code users to propose changes online